Lives of great men all remind us We can make our lives sublime, And departing, leave behind us Footprints on the sands of time.

 Be authentic with yourself…a strong personal footprint can yield you an ROI of having a life of abundance.
 Let’s start with asking yourself some basic questions:

-• What do you want to be perceived as an expert in or are there general qualities you want linked to you?
+• What do you want to be perceived an expert in or are there general qualities you want linked to you?

 • Can you think of individuals who have created a personal footprint that is globally recognized that you can relate to?
 Steve Jobs, Bill Gates, Steve Irwin, Mother Theresa.

 Be purposeful in what you share and know your life’s purpose.
-For example my life’s purpose (which took many many iterations before I could say that it is truly my purpose) is “creating pathways for extraordinary lives”.
+For example my life’s purpose (which took many many iterations before I could say it is truly my purpose) is “creating pathways for extraordinary lives”.

 • Be strategic about your personal footprint—think about your values.

-• Leverage relationships that can elevate your strategic plan. (hang around with people that influence you—it really does boost your ability to see farther faster)
+• Leverage relationships that can elevate your strategic plan.
+(Hang around with people that influence you—it really does boost your ability to see farther faster.)

 • Have a perrsonal symbolic montra—what symbol do people relate to you?
-For example, mine is a tree....Anyone who knows me knows my love of trees--especially an evergreen tree and it's meaning is to me is powerful.
+For example, mine is a tree....Anyone who knows me knows my love of trees--especially an evergreen tree and it's meaning which to me is powerful.